edwinhuish/bootstrap-multitabs/README.md

         },
         iframeTabPane : {
-            class : '',                             //Class for iframe tab-pane otherHeight : 0                         //other height for iframe, example: footer or header },
+            class : '',                             //Class for iframe tab-pane },
         language : {                                //language setting
             navBar : {